 Fallstreak Holes: What They Are And How They Form

-Weather events, especially cloud formations, sometimes produce unique and intriguing visual phenomena.
+Some weather events, especially cloud formations, can sometimes produce unique and visually puzzling phenomena.
 Fallstreak holes are one such occurrence, but what are they, and how do they form?

 Fallstreak holes are large circular or oval-shaped openings that form in cirrocumulus or altocumulus clouds when supercooled water is turned into ice crystals, which causes the surrounding water droplets to evaporate.
 This occurrence is predominantly the result of aircraft passing through a cloud.

 If you found yourself at the right time and place, you may have been in the unique position of observing what looked like a large appearing what seems to be spontaneously in a cloud formation.

 These appearances may look very unnatural and are often confused with Unidentified Flying Objects (UFOs) or other artificial objects.
 Although they may seem artificially created objects, it is the result of a natural process, which was initiated by a manmade object.